MacPenguin

 3. What machines boot *now*?

-Almost all better-than-68000 Macs should work in some form or another.
-Keep in mind, however, that not all hardware devices will be supported on all machines.
+All supported Macs should work to some extent.
+However, not all hardware devices on all machines have working drivers.
 For more information, see the machine status page.

 4. What about a Floating Point Unit (FPU)?

-Certain revisions of the 68LC040 chip suffer from a flaw that prevents the kernel from emulating FPU operations correctly.
+Early revisions of the 68LC040 chip have a flaw that prevents the kernel from handling exceptions correctly.
+This has implications for demand paging in the presence of FPU operations.
 You can find out whether or not your Mac's CPU is affected by booting a special test kernel.
-You can download this from the SourceForge project.
+You can download this 68LC040 tester from the file release page.

 At one point, it was possible to get a replacement 68LC040 device from Apple and/or Motorola, but that was quite a long time ago.
-Given Apple's present state of complete disassociation from the 68k Macs, the best solution is to replace a buggy 68LC040 with a 68040.
+Given Apple's present state of complete disassociation from their 68k Macs, the best solution is to replace a buggy 68LC040 chip with a 68040.

 7. Any machines in particular that we might have problems with?

 There is a huge variety of hardware devices across the range of supported models.
-Many models contain unique hardware and they tend to have their idiosyncrasies.
-We constantly have to rethink our drivers and interfaces to maintain the kind of device abstraction that makes Linux so portable.
+Many models contain unique hardware and each tends to have its idiosyncrasies.
+We try to design drivers and interfaces which maintain the kind of device abstraction that makes Linux so portable.
 For more information on the status of each model, see the machine status page.

 8. What about MODE32?

-As Mode32 merely fixes a ROM problem, it is not required for the general operation of Linux on the Macintosh, but being that Penguin is a MacOS application, it may be useful in some cases.
+Because Mode32 only replaces some software in ROM, it is not required by Linux itself.
+However, being that Penguin is a MacOS application, Mode32 may be useful in some cases.
 See below.

 9. What about a PMMU?

-In order to get Linux to run on your older 68020 based Macintoshes, you will need to get a 68851 PMMU chip to enable the paged memory that Linux (and A/UX) requires.
-Of the two 68020 machines, only the Mac II supports the addition of a PMMU.
-The Mac LC, however does not have this capability so it is not supported.
+In order to get Linux to run on your older 68020-based Macintosh, you will need to get a 68851 PMMU chip to enable the paged memory that Linux (and A/UX) requires.
+Of the two 68020 models only the Mac II supports the addition of a PMMU.
+The other model, the Mac LC, does not have this capability so it is not supported.

-Also, you should be aware that the 68851 steals an extra clock cycle for every instruction executed in order to do address translation, thus making an already pitifully slow machine by today's standards even slower.
+Also, you should be aware that the 68851 steals an extra clock cycle for every instruction executed in order to do address translation, thus making an already pitifully slow machine (by some standard) even slower.

 10. Where can I buy a PMMU?